Uranium market: History

-Following the shutdown of many nuclear power plants after the Fukushima Daiichi nuclear disaster in 2011, demand fell to about 60 kilotonne per year in 2015 with future forecasts uncertain.
+Uranium demand and prices decreased during the 2008 financial crisis.
+Following the shutdown of many nuclear power plants after the Fukushima Daiichi nuclear disaster in 2011, demand fell further to about 60 kilotonne per year.

+In 2012 Kazatomprom and Areva were the top two producing companies (with 15% of the production each), followed by Cameco (14%), ARMZ Uranium Holding (13%) and Rio Tinto (9%).

+World uranium requirements increased steadily to 65014 t in 2017.

 Because of the improvements in gas centrifuge technology in the 2000s, replacing former gaseous diffusion plants, cheaper separative work units have enabled the economic production of more enriched uranium from a given amount of natural uranium, by re-enriching tails ultimately leaving a depleted uranium tail of lower enrichment.
 This has somewhat lowered the demand for natural uranium.